 What type of travel is most enjoyable for you?

-Are you a big city person?
+Are you a big-city person?
 Do you enjoy the beach?
 Are you looking for a domestic travel location in your country or thinking international is more for you?
 Are you looking for a popular tourist destination like New York City or Barcelona?
-Or would you rather doing something a bit off the beaten path like Banos, Ecuador or Columbus, Ohio?
-Some folks need higher end amenities and resorts to feel comfortable others will prefer locally owned hotels or will prioritize the length of the trip over the luxury amenities.
+Or would you rather do something a bit off the beaten path like Banos, Ecuador, or Columbus, Ohio?
+Some folks need higher-end amenities and resorts to feel comfortable others will prefer locally owned hotels or will prioritize the length of the trip over the luxury amenities.
 There is no right or wrong answers here, it’s about what you value in a trip.

 Are you an experienced traveler?